 Get to know our Writer in Residence

-Every six months, BookTrust appoints a new Writer in Residence to give us their own unique perspective on the world of children's books.
-Cerrie Burnell is best known for her work on CBeebies, and as author of 'Harper and the Sea of Secrets' among others.
+Every six months, BookTrust appoints a new Writer or Illustrator in Residence to give us their own unique perspective on the world of children's books.
+Smriti Halls is best known for picture books like I Love You Night and Day and Elephant in My Kitchen

 Books we love